liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 The first tab beneath *Setup* is labeled *General*.
 Here, you can enable anonymous posting, subscribe by default, flags, ratings, and thread as question by default.
-You can also choose whether you want the message format to be BBcode or HTML.
+You can also choose whether you want the message format to be BBcode or HTML and choose how long posts display on the message board.
 Anonymous posting, subscribe by default, flags, and ratings are selected by default and the default message format is BBcode.

 Enabling *Allow Anonymous Posting* allows users without an account on the system to post messages to your message boards.
 Whether or not you you'll want to do